 Health care professionals who initially treat or attend to a person with the following injuries shall make certain a report of the injury is

-the Division of Fire and Life Safety.
+made promptly to the Division of Fire and Life Safety.

 - second or third degree burns to five percent or more of a patient's body

 - a burn to a patient's upper respiratory tract or laryngeal edema due to the inhalation of super-heated air

 This report shall be submitted within three working days after the person is treated.

 Health care professionals include emergency medical technicians certified under AS 18.08, health aide, physician, nurse, mobile intensive care

-physician assistant, but does not include a practitioner of religious healing.
+paramedic, and physician assistant, but does not include a practitioner of religious healing.

 A person who, in good faith, makes a report under this section, or who participates in judicial proceedings related to a report under this

-immune from any civil or criminal liability that might otherwise be incurred as a result of making such a report or participating in
+section, is immune from any civil or criminal liability that might otherwise be incurred as a result of making such a report or participating in

 Burn Reports and HIPPAA